This page lists deities and heroic figures appearing in the background lore in the various Dragon Age media.

 - Have You Seen My God?: He has been missing for eons, and some are unconvinced that he ever existed at all.
 The Chantry rationalizes this as Him having turned from his creation as a result of the hubris of mortals, as mentioned above.
 According to Word of God, the entire point of The Maker is "faith", meaning that we may never get a straight answer.

 - In Mysterious Ways: As he symbolizes "Faith", according to Word of God, you never have any word about anything The Maker does or is reputed to have done except for the faithful.
-People who should have some experience with Him (spirits, Corypheus, gods, etc.) either have no idea if He exists, think He's permanently abandoned the world, or flat out tell you He doesn't.
+People who should have some experience with Him (spirits, Corypheus, gods, etc.) either have no idea if He exists, think He's permanently abandoned the world, or flat out tell you He doesn't but have motive to lie.
 It's true that plenty of "miracles" occur at the Darkest Hour which are attributed to His work, but that contrasts with the many, many dark hours where no such miracles occur and somehow get ever darker.
 Solas in Dragon Age: Inquisition treats this as a positive trait, claiming that no true god needs to prove its power.